 There have also been cases where so-called “compliant” umbrella companies were accused of retaining the accrued holiday pay of their workers – something that is illegal and immoral.
 Ultimately, you must choose a compliant, trustworthy, and ethical payroll provider to ensure you pay the correct tax and NI and avoid any penalties from HMRC.

 With so many unethical providers promising inflated pay retention, it can be tricky to know whether or not to trust a particular company.
-Our recommendation is to pick an umbrella accredited by either the FCSA or Professional Passport.
+We recommend picking an umbrella accredited by either the FCSA or Professional Passport.

 These two bodies are self-regulating the umbrella company and contractor payroll sector and make it their priority to ensure payroll providers are compliant with UK tax law.
 If you’re looking for an umbrella, look at our directory of firms – including which ones are accredited by these two bodies.